Politics of Malaysia

-The opposition primarily consist of the Pakatan Harapan (PH) coalition which comprises the Democratic Action Party (DAP), People's Justice Party (PKR), National Trust Party (Amanah) and United Progressive Kinabalu Organisation (UPKO) with Sabah Heritage Party (Warisan) as confidence-and-supply partner.
-Other opposition parties include the Malaysian United Democratic Alliance (MUDA), the Homeland Fighters' Party (PEJUANG) and Parti Sarawak Bersatu (PSB).
+As a result of the 2022 Malaysian general election, a hung parliament was elected.
+Anwar Ibrahim of the Pakatan Harapan coalition was appointed as the new Prime Minister to lead the coalition government known as the Unity Government, consisting of other political coalitions of Barisan Nasional, Gabungan Parti Sarawak, Gabungan Rakyat Sabah and several other political parties and independents.
+Perikatan Nasional, as the sole coalition not in the Unity Government, serves as the Opposition.

+The Malaysian United Democratic Alliance (MUDA), represented by Syed Saddiq in the Dewan Rakyat, withdrew support of the government and had joined the Opposition since 10 September 2023 over the Discharge Not Amounting to Acquital (DNAA) given to Deputy Prime Minister Ahmad Zahid Hamidi.

 Although Malaysian politics has been relatively stable, critics allege that "the government, ruling party, and administration are intertwined with few countervailing forces."
 However, since the 8 March 2008 General Election, the media's coverage on the country's politics has noticeably increased.
 After the 14th general elections, media freedom was promised by then new government of Malaysia, the Pakatan Harapan coalition.

 The Economist Intelligence Unit rated Malaysia a "flawed democracy" in 2016.
-However, Malaysia was a runner up to the Economist 2018 "Country of the Year" in 2018 due to the peaceful transfer of power following the 14th general elections, losing out at least partly due to Mahathir Mohamad's seeming reluctance to relax the country's divisive racial politics or to hand over power, as agreed, to Anwar Ibrahim.
+However, Malaysia was a runner up to the Economist 2018 "Country of the Year" in 2018 due to the peaceful transfer of power following the 14th general elections.
+The country is considered by the V-Dem Institute to have the second highest electoral and liberal democracy scores in Southeast Asia.